Estimate Time6 min

 Potential risk: Lack of diversification and liquidity

-Buying even just one investment property can often take a significant commitment of cash.
+Buying even just one rental property can often take a significant commitment of cash.
 Because properties are so high value in many high demand areas, it can be challenging even for wealthy investors to build a diversified portfolio of properties.
-That can mean you're heavily exposed to the risks of the individual properties you own, and a few strokes of bad luck—tenants who stop paying, or a 100-year flood—could put a real dent in your financial wellbeing if your investments aren’t broadly diversified.
+That can mean you're heavily exposed to the risks of the individual properties you own, and a few strokes of bad luck—if your investments aren’t broadly diversified.

-That’s why it’s important to ensure that you not only have a financial safety net to handle repairs and ongoing maintenance, but it is also important to look at real estate as part of your overall financial strategy and in context of any other investments you have such as stocks, bonds, retirement or other assets.
+It’s important to ensure that you not only have a financial safety net to handle repairs and ongoing maintenance, but to look at real estate as part of your overall financial strategy and in context of any other investments you have such as stocks, bonds, retirement, or other assets.

 Additionally, unlike traditional financial assets that are generally easy to sell, it takes time (plus effort and money) to sell a property if you ever need to raise cash or rework your portfolio.
 Your ability to sell quickly, and at a good price, may also heavily depend on the dynamics of your local area at a given point in time.